Amog-OS/AmogOSToppat/README.md

 ![AmogOS Toppat](amogostoppat.png)

-AmogOS 2.0 Toppat is a full remake of the AmogOS operating system, themed around the earlier works by Innersloth, the Henry Stickmin games.
+AmogOS 2.0 Toppat is a full remake of the AmogOS operating system, themed around Among Us's fourth map - the Airship

 ## Features (Which have been confirmed)